102 Avenue over Groat Road - Bridge Replacement Project

 - Stabilization of both the east and west slopes using soil nails.

-- Concrete deck with asphalt surfacing designed for the weight of modern vehicles.
+- Concrete deck with asphalt surfacing.

 - Upgrades to the drainage infrastructure.

-- Provide accessibility for other modes of transport.
+- Accessibility for other modes of transport.

 - Wider sidewalks on both sides of the bridge with enhanced barrier protection providing separation between traffic and pedestrians.